habthcanguru/Introducing-Myself/README.md

-# Welcome to my profile page! 🦘
+# Welcome to my Main Page 🦘
 Hey there, doing well?
 I Hope so!
-I'm habthCanguru, an artist and now a programmer!
+I'm habthCanguru, an artist and a programmer.

 ## About me (on programming)
 ...